 Front landing jacks, slide outs, and stabilizer jacks are the main items used.

-Operation on and off is handled with the "My RV" tablet in docking station.
-See slide out section for more details.
+On and off operation is handled with the "My RV" tablet in docking station.
+See slide out section for more details on slide outs.

 Front Landing Jacks